Rats can sound just like any other animal. Most rodents make very similar noises, which makes it a challenge to figure

 Some say that the bark is more of a cough or a heavy huff.
-Either way, it sounds like the rat is barking to me.
+Either way, it sounds like the rat is barking at me.

 Why do rats bark?

-When I heard a rat barking, it was because it had been caught in a live-catch rat trap.
+When I heard a rat barking, it was because I had caught it in a live-catch rat trap.
 The rat was barking when I got too close to the trap.

 I imagine the rat was barking because it was scared or was trying to warn me off.

 This one scared the living daylights out of me when I first heard it.
 I have very close to the rat at the time, which is why it was so terrifying.

 Screams for a rat are very close to a squeak, but with more venom (at least, it sounds that way).

 Why do rats scream?

 This particular rat screamed because I strayed far too close to it and the nest it was protecting.

-If you head a rat screaming, then someone something is getting too close and the rat wants to let them know that it is near, and it will attack if necessary.
+If you hear a rat screaming, then someone is getting too close, and the rat wants to let them know that it is near, and it will attack if necessary.

 Yup, rats grind their teeth!
 You have to get pretty close to the rat to hear it doing this.
 You are unlikely to hear it from a wild rat because they will make more threatening noises if you get too close!

 If you have a pet rat, you may hear this.

 Why do rats grind teeth?

 The theory is that rats grind their teeth to keep them at a decent length.
 You may or may not know that rat’s teeth constantly grow!
 Grinding them might be a way to keep them at a decent length.

-Ok – we will now move onto some of the noises that you might hear a rat making around your home, starting with scratching.
+Ok – we will now move onto some of the noises you might hear a rat making around your home, starting with scratching.
 It is one of the common rat noises you will hear in your attic that signifies the start of a rat problem.

 Scratching is a common sound when a rat finds an entry point to your home!